phowlett/state-shifter/README.md

-spring-vaadin
+state-shifter
 =============

-Spring Boot with Vaadin integration
+State Shifter - with Spring Boot, Vaadin and Commons SCXML